-Marie Garlock is a researcher, performing artist, and educator getting a PhD in Communication at UNC.
+Marie Garlock is a researcher, performing artist, and educator getting a PhD in Communication at UNC, and is based in Durham, NC.
 Marie's experiences leading and partnering on performance, health, and community-based research initiatives span the U.S. South, East Africa, and South Asia.

 It is In You is sponsored by 501c3 Heartspace Spiritual Resources to receive grants and donations.
-It is In You projects led by Marie often unfold collaboratively through partnership with other researchers, artists, teachers, and advocacy leaders in community-based and organizational settings.
+It is In You projects led by Marie often unfold collaboratively through partnership with other researchers, artists, teachers, and advocacy leaders in community-based, institutional, and organizational settings.

-For more than 10 years, It is In You's Marie Garlock has been creating performances based on innovative, community-embedded research, as well as facilitating workshops, organizing festivals, and offering educational programming in residencies across the U.S. and internationally.
-Marie is happiest when performing and facilitating in story/theater and dance modalities; and through performance-centered programming, her hope is to connect all people to their own physical and social assets, their spiritual capacities, and their unique visions for a more just, well world.
+For more than 10 years, It is In You's Marie Garlock has been creating performances based on innovative, community-embedded research, and facilitating workshops, organizing festivals, and offering educational programming in residencies across the U.S. and internationally.
+Marie is happiest when performing and facilitating in story/theater and dance modalities.
+Through performance-centered programming, her hope is to connect all people to their own physical and social assets, spiritual capacities, and unique visions for a more just, well world.
 Through oral history--and what's called critical ethnographic research and performance ethnography--Marie comes alive while listening for the wisdom and poetry in our everyday and extraordinary experiences.